jpmoatt/alluseful/README.md

 - Functions for automating the set up of the RStudio IDE - preferences, pane layout etc
-- Custom console prompt showing a farming themed emoji and active git branch
+- Custom console prompt - including useful git branch info
 - Project template - so all new RStudio projects are pre-populated with key files
 - Script template - so all new scripts open with a standardised header